schlosser/intermediate-flask/README.md

 ## 5.0 Working with Forms

-*Work in progress-  See the code in the `blask-5/` folder for reference*

 So now you can display blog posts, but how can you add new blogposts to the database?
 With forms!
 The Flask framework has the WTForms library built-in, so you don't need to install any new packages.
 Let's get started!